 What is a hackathon?

-A Hackathon is an event in which a number of people meet to engage in collaborative development of solutions in an environment where they can be creative and stretch their skills and abilities to the limit.
+A Hackathon is an event in which a number of people meet to engage in the collaborative development of solutions in an environment where they can be creative and stretch their skills and abilities to the limit.

 A large portion of our developers, project managers, UX experts and test analysts were split up into teams to have a shot at building a solution which could be used to benefit our day to day working lives.